-Unless you’re able to figure out what the problem is and have it fixed quickly, things are going to get sticky and uncomfortable really quickly.
+Unless you’re able to figure out what the problem is and have it fixed quickly, things are going to get sticky and uncomfortable humidity really quickly.

 You know you should have looked at your air conditioner before turning it on but don’t spend any more time feeling miserable.
 Let’s walk through the list of things you can do to get the cold air blowing again and get your air conditioning repaired.

 1. Is Your Thermostat Set Correctly?

 Also, another reason why your AC isn’t cooling to set temp is if it’s on the ‘Auto’ setting instead of ‘On’.

 At this point, you’ll have to do a little investigating.
 First: have you made sure the air conditioner shut-off switch (located in the shut-off box) is flipped?
 Have you checked the breakers to make sure nothing has tripped?

 Once you’ve established that, you should reset your thermostat, and program the temperature to a few degrees cooler than the house so that you’ll be able to test the AC system.

 For example, set it for 20°C if your home is registering as 25°C. This way you’ll be able to notice a change.